 Research shows that dyslexia is now recognized as a primarily auditory disorder, with weaknesses appearing specifically in phonological processing.
 Unlike other intervention programs that help learners compensate for these difficulties by working around the issues, the Fast ForWord program takes a different approach.
 It aims to “rewire” the brain for reading by directly targeting the underlying causes of these issues.
 It provides:

-At Wyman Elementary, if a teacher thinks that a student might be dyslexic, the student is referred to the Title I reading teacher, Susan Jackson, for assessment.
-If the assessment shows that the student has dyslexia, he or she will begin participating in a two-pronged intervention program that includes:
+At Wyman Elementary, if a teacher thinks that a student might have dyslexia, the student is referred to the Title I reading teacher, Susan Jackson, for assessment.
+If the assessment shows that the student has dyslexia, they will begin participating in a two-pronged intervention program that includes: